erhant/blockchatting/README.md

 # Blockchatting

 **A decentralized chatting application where each message is a transaction**.
-Work in progress.

 Although a [deprecated functionality of MetaMask](https://medium.com/metamask/metamask-api-method-deprecation-2b0564a84686), this application uses [`eth_decrypt`](https://docs.metamask.io/guide/rpc-api.html#eth-decrypt-deprecated) and [`eth_getEncryptionPublicKey`](https://docs.metamask.io/guide/rpc-api.html#eth-getencryptionpublickey-deprecated) to use asymmetric encryption for the messages. ([see also](https://betterprogramming.pub/exchanging-encrypted-data-on-blockchain-using-metamask-a2e65a9a896c))